belltoy/elixir-lang.github.com/getting-started/sigils.markdown

 The reason behind supporting different delimiters is that different delimiters can be more suited for different sigils.
 For example, using parentheses for regular expressions may be a confusing choice as they can get mixed with the parentheses inside the regex.
 However, parentheses can be handy for other sigils, as we will see in the next section.

-## Strings, char lists and words sigils
+## Strings, char lists 和 words sigils

 Besides regular expressions, Elixir ships with three other sigils.